byteopia/begin/README.md

 Install
 -------
 This repo is dependant on [node](https://nodejs.org).
-Be sure to install them before continuing `node -v`.
+Be sure to it is properly installed before continuing: `node -v`.
 ```
 $ npm install
 $ npm install -g bower